What is Noise-induced hearing loss?

 Effects of Noise-induced hearing loss

-Hearing loss effects people in a number of different physical and psychological ways.
+Hearing loss effects people in a number of different physical and psychological ways (see hearing loss and risk of falls).
 Those with hearing loss often struggle to participate in daily conversation, regular social activities, and entertainment such as music or movies.
 Since noise-induced hearing loss develops over a number of years, individuals often think nothing is wrong with their hearing and instead blame others for mumbling.
 Inability to participate in daily activities and social gatherings often lead to feelings of isolation and depression.

 How is Noise-induced hearing loss diagnosed?